solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 1. Go to the relevant account.
 2. Settings > "Manage Assets".
-3. Click "Add Custom Asset" on the top right corner of the window.
+3. Select "Add Custom Asset" on the top right corner of the window.
 4. Put in the code, issuer (issuing account public key) and limit (maximum balance to hold).
 Click "Trust Asset" to confirm.

 ![null](/images/screen-shot-2019-02-26-at-09.37.19.png)

 You are now ready to receive/send/trade the asset which you have trusted.

 ## DEX

 ### Trade view